Roger-random/Sawppy_Rover/modifications/bob_krause/README.md

 allow.
 The first step in that direction is to design in FTC-compatible (First Technical Challenge) components, which we have an almost endless supply of parts laying around the lab.
-Driving a bogie suspended robot around on rough terrian at high speedswill likely require adding shock dampeners to the suspension.
+Driving a bogie suspended robot around on rough terrian at high speeds will likely require adding shock dampeners to the suspension.

 Our longer-term aspiration is to create a more flexible robot design tool